 A system based approach is necessary for the physical assessment:

-According to the recommendation of the American Diabetic Association and current international guideline, HSS is defined by plasma glucose level greater than 600 mg/dL, plasma effective osmolarity greater than 320 mOsm/L, and absence of significant ketoacidosis.
+According to the recommendation of the American Diabetic Association and current international guideline, HHS is defined by plasma glucose level greater than 600 mg/dL, plasma effective osmolarity greater than 320 mOsm/L, and absence of significant ketoacidosis.

 The evaluation of HHS requires a detailed history and physical examination.
 The onset of symptoms and the precipitating factors are very important to elicit from patients.
 That apart, ancillary studies are also necessary as part of the diagnostic workup.

-The first test in HSS is a fingerstick to determine the serum glucose level.
+The first test in HHS is a fingerstick to determine the serum glucose level.
 The value is usually between 600 to 1200 mg/dl.
 The higher the level of glucose, the greater the serum osmolarity and the higher the degree of dehydration.